PerkyCrow/FallenHero/Readme.md

 The source code for the book can be found on [GitHub](https://github.com/Perky-Crow/undead).

-At this point in the book, you should be on [Chapter VI: Hero](http://undeadjs.com/a-javascript-odyssey/obstacles).
+At this point in the book, you should be on [Chapter VIII: From toy to game](http://undeadjs.com/a-javascript-odyssey/from-toy-to-game).